-The committee consists of six voting core faculty members and one ex-officio, non-voting member appointed as described in rule 3349-3-74 of the Administrative Code.
+The committee consists of six faculty members appointed as described in rule 3349-3-71 of the Administrative Code.
 While it is preferable to draw all committee members from the college faculty, the dean may in his/her discretion appoint qualified faculty from outside the college.

+(2) Responsibilities

-- (2) Responsibilities - (a) Midpoint review
+(a) Midpoint review

-(i) The committee will evaluate the candidate's development plan, midpoint review dossier, and any supporting material in light of the criteria for appointment and promotion, taking into account any special considerations regarding the role, responsibilities, and assignments of the candidate as outlined in the candidate's letter of offer, and provide written recommendations regarding areas for continued growth and improvement in order to prepare for consideration for promotion.

-(ii) Evaluation - the committee, during its evaluation, may:

-- (a) Interview the candidate; - (b) Interview the candidate's mentor, and/or equivalent representative;

-(c) Request any additional information pertinent to the evaluation; and

-(d) Seek confidential external advice, if the candidate signs a waiver, as it deems necessary.

-(iii) Recommendations.
-The committee will provide, in writing, guidance regarding the candidate's midpoint review dossier and recommended areas for continued growth and improvement to prepare for consideration for promotion in accordance with time in rank requirements.
+- (i) The committee will evaluate the candidate's development plan, midpoint review dossier, and any supporting material in light of the criteria for appointment and promotion, taking into account any special considerations regarding the role, responsibilities, and assignments of the candidate as outlined in the candidate's letter of offer, and provide written recommendations regarding areas for continued growth and improvement in order to prepare for consideration for promotion. - (ii) Evaluation the committee, during its evaluation, may: - (a) Interview the candidate; - (b) Interview the candidate's mentor, and/or equivalent representative; - (c) Request any additional information pertinent to the evaluation; and, - (d) Seek confidential external advice, if the candidate signs a waiver, as it deems necessary. - (iii) Recommendations the committee will provide, in writing, guidance regarding the candidate's midpoint review dossier and recommended areas for continued growth and improvement in order to prepare for consideration for promotion in accordance with time in rank requirements.
 The written guidance will be provided to the candidate and the department chair.
 This written recommendation will include the following: